-For the 2024 Grant Cycle, all Research Award applicants must be previously funded Partnership/Collaborative Establishment Awardees.
 Only one application will be allowed per year from project personnel associated with the previously funded Partnership/Collaborative Establishment Award.
-Previously funded Partnership/Collaborative Establishment Awardees will be limited to two total applications toward the Research Award if the first is unsuccessful.
+Applications must be submitted within four grant cycles from the end date of the Partnership/Collaborative Award and are limited to two total applications toward the Research Award if the first is unsuccessful.